Hyperbaric medicine: Side effects

 Oxygen toxicity is a limitation on both maximum partial pressure of oxygen, and on length of each treatment.

-HBOT can accelerate the development of cataracts over multiple repetitive treatments, and can cause temporary relative myopia over the shorter term.

 A 2023 review found that negative outcomes (predominantly mild barotrauma (air pressure effect on ear or lung) that could be resolved spontaneously) were experienced by 24% of patients, but they were not prevented from completing the treatment regimen, and no serious side effects, complications or deaths were reported.

 Complications

 There are risks associated with HBOT, similar to some diving disorders.
 Pressure changes can cause a "squeeze" or barotrauma in the tissues surrounding trapped air inside the body, such as the lungs, behind the eardrum, inside paranasal sinuses, or trapped underneath dental fillings.
 Breathing high-pressure oxygen may cause oxygen toxicity.
 Temporarily blurred vision can be caused by swelling of the lens, which usually resolves in two to four weeks.

+HBOT can accelerate the development of cataracts over multiple repetitive treatments.
 There are reports that cataracts may progress following HBOT, and rarely, may develop de novo, but this may be unrecognized and under reported.
 The cause is not fully explained, but evidence suggests that lifetime exposure of the lens to high partial pressure oxygen may be a major factor.
 Oxidative damage to lens proteins is thought to be responsible.
-This may be an end-stage of the relatively well documented myopic shift detected in most hyperbaric patients after a course of multiple treatments.
+This may be an end-stage of the relatively well documented "myopic shift" detected in most hyperbaric patients after a course of multiple treatments.